 The FAO (2001) estimates that 50 metric tons of Siam benzoin are exported annually from Laos and Vietnam.
 Pure benzoin exports are half that amount.
 China produces some benzoin, but it is largely consumed locally and not exported.
 Both Siamese and Sumatra benzoins are popular in incense and perfume.
 It blends well with frankincense, sandalwood, cedar, and citrus oils.

-Average annual resin yield from a tree in Sumatra is 1.5 kilograms.
+The average annual resin yield from a tree in Sumatra is 1.5 kilograms.
 A 2001 Food and Agriculture Organization (FAO) study of Indonesian export data estimates the annual export of Sumatra benzoin at 1,000 metric tons.
 Most S. benzoin resin is used by the cosmetic and food industries.
 Benzoic acid is used as a food flavoring and preservative.
 In Indonesia, the product is sold as frankincense, although true frankincense comes from Boswellia species.
 This nomenclature only adds to the confusion regarding the actual origin of stacte.
+Sumatra benzoin incense is one of the ancient incense that finds mentioned in the Bible.